Katherinegf/website/gitpod/docs/self-hosted/latest/installing-gitpod.md

 # Installing Gitpod Self-Hosted

 > **Note:** Setting up a self-hosted Gitpod instance needs some Kubernetes experience.
 Detailed guidance on how to setup and maintain a Kubernetes cluster is behind the scope of these docs.
-See also [_Prerequisites to Install Gitpod Self-Hosted_](../latest#prerequisites-to-install-gitpod-self-hosted).
+See also [_Prerequisites_](./installing-gitpod#prerequisites) below.

 ## Prerequisites

 > These prerequisites are fulfilled already if you used one of the [reference architectures](./reference-architecture).
 We strongly encourage the use of these reference architectures.
-Please see the [cluster requirements](./cluster-set-up) for more information on what Gitpod needs to function.
+Please see the [cluster requirements](./cluster-requirements) for more information on what Gitpod needs to function.

 <details>
   <summary  class="text-p-medium"><b> Kubernetes Cluster</b></summary>

 Gitpod is a Kubernetes application that uses Kubernetes internally to provision workspaces as Kubernetes pods.
 Before you can start installing Gitpod, you need to create a compatible Kubernetes cluster.
 The [reference architectures](./reference-architecture) will help you to get started with your favorite cloud provider.
-If you are creating a cluster yourself, it's up to you to set up a cluster that meets the [requirements](./cluster-set-up).
+If you are creating a cluster yourself, it's up to you to set up a cluster that meets the [requirements](./cluster-requirements).

 </details>